 Microsoft One Note Free download.
 Contains a variety of inclusive technology such as speech-to-text, text-to-speech, and an immersion option that highlights text as it is read.

-Converts text from PDF, Docx, and text documents into amazingly natural sounding speech.
+Natural Reader Converts text from PDF, Docx, and text documents into amazingly natural-sounding speech.
 Can be used on tablets, phones, or a desktop computer.
 You can also create and save audio files from converted docs to listen to later.

 Online OCR converts text in image files into digital text files using optical character recognition (OCR).
 Kids just have to upload a file, enter a Captcha code and press “convert.”
 Once converted, the files can be read aloud with text-to-speech.